Make It Funky (film): Filming

 The concert portion of the film was shot in a high-definition format with 11 cameras, and was recorded in surround sound.
 The concert at the Saenger Theatre lasted for almost six hours.

 Murphy said that he shot over 30 hours of footage all over the city, capturing images of neighborhoods that were later damaged or destroyed by the hurricane.

 Release

 The film had been scheduled for a wide theatrical release.
 Instead, as a consequence of Hurricane Katrina and Sony's decision to pull the film from theaters so as to not appear exploitative during the tragic time, it had a limited, single-day theatrical release on September 9, 2005 in New York at the Quad Cinemas in Manhattan and in Los Angeles at Grauman's Chinese Theatre.
-There were no flashy premieres or celebrations surrounding the film's release; the Los Angeles showing was free and open to the public, with attendees asked to fill a hat with money to be given to New Orleans musicians that were displaced by the storm.
+The Los Angeles showing was made free and open to the public, with attendees asked to fill a hat with money to be given to New Orleans musicians that were displaced by the storm.

 On the one-year anniversary of Hurricane Katrina in 2006, Sony released the film in a dozen cities across the United States as a reminder of the cultural importance of New Orleans to the country.